Sirupsen/sirupsen.github.io/_posts/2017-11-21-how-to-find-and-engage-your-audience-with-Slack-and-IFTTT.md

 In the “Zero to MVP in 30 Days” challenge I’m currently working on, I’m also starting with an audience of zero.
 Finding my audience and building rapport is a high priority.

-But my time is precious with this challenge.
-And tabbing over to Hacker News, Reddit, Quora, and other communities my target audience may belong to, to find discussions to jump in on can really take a bite out of my day and distract me from other work that needs to get done.
+But my time is precious during this challenge.
+And tabbing over to Hacker News, Reddit, Quora, and other communities my target audience may belong to, to find discussions I can jump in on definitely distracts me from other work that needs to get done.

 With that in mind, I took a bit of time to set up an automatic stream of curated content to a Slack channel, all for free.
 Saving me a ton of time, and I hope to pass that saved time onto you.